CUPE Local 454, Delta Public Employees has been in existence since 1951, and now has over 900 members.

 Employee and Family Assistance Program (EFAP)

-For our Corporation and Police board members, we jointly support with management the EFAP for the benefit of members and their families.
+For our City and Police board members, we jointly support with management the EFAP for the benefit of members and their families.
 You, or an immediate family member, can use this 100% confidential counselling service if you need someone to talk to.
 Our provider, Brown & Crawshaw, have trained professionals who can assist with a wide variety of issues.
 They may also refer you to an outside agency that may be better suited to helping you with your issue.

 Call Brown & Crawshaw at 1-800-668-2055, 24 hours a day, to speak with someone.